chrishoy/InfoTrack-Waterloo/README.md

 ## Getting Started
 - Clone the repository
-- Open the solution in Visual Studio 2022
-- Run the application

-Alternatively, you can run the application from the command line using the following commands:
-- Server
-  1. Go to directly where `Waterloo.Server.csproj` is located (i.e. `Waterloo.Server`)
+- Go to folder where `Waterloo.Server.csproj` is located (i.e. `./Waterloo.Server`)
-  1. Run `dotnet build`
+- Run `dotnet build`
+- Run `dotnet run`
-  1. Run `dotnet run` - Should start the Web API on `http://localhost:5166`
+  1. Should start the Web API on `http://localhost:5166

-- Client
-  1. Go to folder `waterloo.client`
-  1. Run `npm run dev`
+  1. Should start the SPA Development Server on `https://localhost:51048/`

-This should start `Vite`, you should now be able to browse to `https://localhost:51049` and see the application running.
+You should now be able to browse to `https://localhost:51048` and see the application running.

 ## Project Structure
 - `Waterloo.Web` - This is the Presentation Layer - Contains